BhawiniTripathi/FireAlert/README.md

 |                    | Data tampering              | Physically manipulating sensor components.                                                                                        | Physically securing the MetaWear device so that it is tamper proof.     |
 | Mobile Application | Shoulder surfing            | Nosy-visitors might try to interfere to know information displayed on the application.                                            | User-awareness to ensure they keep their devices safely.                |
 |                    | Phishing                    | Attacks through malicious advertisements, popups or alert                                                                         | User training to ensure they click on popups from trusted sources only. |

+## Hardware/Software Requirements
+* Any MbientLab sensor capable of tracking temperature.
+* Android 4.3+ ( API 18+) with Bluetooth LE capable smart phone or tablet.
+* You will need the following things properly installed on your computer:
+* * Git
+* * Android Studio

+## Installation
+*	Clone this repository using git clone https://github.com/BhawiniTripathi/FireAlert.git
+*	Open this folder in Android Studio
+*	In Android Studio under the Build tab:
+* *	Click on Clean Project
+* * Click on Rebuild Project
+*	Run the app on targeted Android device through ADB (Android Device Bridge)
+*	If you want to bypass the installation steps, you can also directly download the apk file here ( https://github.com/BhawiniTripathi/FireAlert/blob/master/FireAlert.apk) and run the application on your Android phone or computer